code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 in the sense that it allows reducing the maximum number of time steps, but not increasing it.
 Also, in the case of a restart, it refers to the number of additional time steps, not to the number of absolute time steps.
-It is used mainly by the studymanager component.
+It is used mainly by the Studymanager component.

 Note that for the `postprocess_time_*` options, the last argument (`writer_id`) is optional.
 If not defined, or 0, postprocessing